The calculus of multivectors on noncommutative jet spaces: Noncommutative variational Poisson formalism

-\begin{rem} The proof remains literally valid in the case of evolutionary vector fields instead of variational covectors.
-This is important for the description of variational noncommutative symplectic structures.
-However, the proof reveals why this noncommutative extension of the substitution principle does \textsl{not} hold for arbitrary sections $\bp\bigl((\bx,\bvx),[\ba]\bigr)$ of generic horizontal bundles over~$J^\infty(\pi^{\nC})$. \end{rem}
+\begin{rem} The proof remains literally valid in the case of (evolutionary) vector fields instead of variational \emph{co}vectors.
+This would be important for the description of variational noncommutative symplectic structures.
+At the same time, the proof reveals \emph{why} this noncommutative phrasing of the Substitution Principle does \emph{not} hold for arbitrary cyclic words $\bp_i\bigl(\bx,\bvx^{\pm1},[\ba]\bigr)$ of unspecified nature. \end{rem}

+\begin{rem} Attempts to define the (non)commutative variational Schouten bracket of multivectors via a recursive procedure that involves the use of the two arguments' values at test covectors are sometimes practiced in the literature (see discussion in~\cite{RingersProtaras} and references therein). \end{rem}